Happi-cat/knockout-sharepoint/README.md

 ```

-*NOTE:* if you want to use component for list field rendering you should specify viewModel and pass constructor to it.
+*NOTE:* if you want to use component for list field rendering you should specify **viewModel** property and pass constructor to it.

 ### Use component for field rendering